 Closing of Estates | Planning and Legal Aspects

 As an executor or administrator of an estate, closing the actual estate can be a tough, complicated process.
 Filing final taxes, estate taxes, forms, accounting, and other processes are needed to close out the estate.
 In order to legally distribute the assets, all those processes must be properly settled.
 If the processes are not properly conducted and finalized, the executor or administrator may be held liable.
 Oftentimes, settling an estate is complicated.
-At Eldreth Law Firm, PC, we provide the services necessary to help you close an estate in a timely and efficient manner.
+At Eldreth Law Firm, PLLC, we provide the services necessary to help you close an estate in a timely and efficient manner.